 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

 PD 166285 dihydrochloride

-Potent inhibitor of the tyrosine kinases c-Src, fibroblast growth factor receptor 1 (FGFR1), and platelet-derived growth factor receptor β (PDGFRβ) (IC50 values are 8.4, 39.3 and 98.3 nM respectively).
+PD 166285 dihydrochloride is a potent inhibitor of the tyrosine kinases c-Src, fibroblast growth factor receptor 1 (FGFR1), and platelet-derived growth factor receptor β (PDGFRβ) (IC50 values are 8.4, 39.3 and 98.3 nM respectively).
 Also inhibits the checkpoint kinases Wee1 and Myt1; abolishes Cdc2 phosphorylation in numerous tumor cell lines and abrogates the G2 checkpoint.

 Sold for research purposes under agreement from Pfizer Inc.

 Compound Libraries for PD 166285 dihydrochloride